 Jim and Betty Anderson have ran Winterberry Farms Nursery for about 18 years, shipping wholesale plants to customers in the USA,

 Canada, and Europe.
 The Nursery has now been closed as we

 begin to retire.
-We now raise Poodles, Papillions,
+We then started to raise Poodles, Papillions,

 Cavaliers and Bichon Frise x Poodles